srstevenson/vim-picker/README.md

 - `<Plug>(PickerHelp)`: Execute `:PickerHelp`.

 These are not mapped to key sequences, to allow you to choose those that best fit your workflow and don't conflict with other plugins you use.
-However if you have no preference, the following snippet maps the main mappings to mnemonic key
+However, if you have no preference, the following snippet maps the main mappings to mnemonic key
 sequences: